-The GM or the DFA is authorized, on behalf of the Association, to enter into contracts for
+The GM or the DFA is authorized, on behalf of the Association, to enter into contracts for budgeted projects of an annual value of less than \$100,000, subject to the following limitations:

-1 Restated Bylaws of Tahoe Donner Association, Article XI, Section 3.
+&lt;sup>1 Restated Bylaws of Tahoe Donner Association, Article XI, Section 3.

-2 Tahoe Donner Association Board of Directors, Resolution 2024-3, Appointment of Assistant Secretary & Signatory Authorization budgeted projects of an annual value of less than \$100,000, subject to the following limitations:
+&lt;sup>2 Tahoe Donner Association Board of Directors, Resolution 2024-3, Appointment of Assistant Secretary & Signatory Authorization.

-3 Tahoe Donner Association Board of Directors, Resolution 2024-5, Appointment of Assistant Treasurer and Signatory Authorization.
+&lt;sup>3 Tahoe Donner Association Board of Directors, Resolution 2024-5, Appointment of Assistant Treasurer and Signatory Authorization.

-- Contracts in excess for projects of this value \$100,000 or more shall be presented, along with the GM's recommendation, to the Board for its review and approval. - Any non-budgeted operating or capital expenditure contracts in excess of \$25,000 for any non-budgeted project shall require Board approval. - Regardless of the apparent value, all agreements that contemplate placing concessionaires or outsourced managed service arrangements in charge of Common Facility operations, the engagement of auditors and legal counsel, the procurement of insurance, or the provision of employee benefits shall be presented with the GM's recommendation to the Board for its review and approval.
+- Contracts for projects of \$100,000 or more shall be presented, along with the GM's recommendation, to the Board for its review and approval. - Contracts in excess of \$25,000 for any non-budgeted project shall require Board approval. - Regardless of the apparent value, all agreements that contemplate placing concessionaires or outsourced managed service arrangements in charge of Common Facility operations, the engagement of auditors and legal counsel, the procurement of insurance, or the provision of employee benefits shall be presented with the GM's recommendation to the Board for its review and approval.